 FACULTY RESIDENCY PROGRAM

-Six members of faculty from three UNCF institutions were selected to receive Faculty Residency grants for the 2014-2015 academic year.
-Five faculty will complete their residency during the 2014 summer and one will complete her residency during the 2014 fall semester.
+Eight members of faculty from six UNCF institutions were selected to receive Faculty Residency grants for the 2016-2017 academic year.
+Four faculty will complete their residencies during the 2016 summer, three during the fall 2016 semester and one will complete her residency during the 2017 spring semester.

 TEACHING AND LEARNING INSTITUTES

-Two UNCF Institutions were awarded funding for Teaching and Learning Institutes which will occur in the 2014-2015 academic year.
+Two UNCF Institutions were awarded funding for Teaching and Learning Institutes which took place during the 2016-2017 academic year.